Transport in Greater Kuala Lumpur: Roads

 Roads are the major arteries of Kuala Lumpur's transport network.
 The road network system in Kuala Lumpur is similar to the city road network system in major Chinese cities, where it has ring roads.
-The main ring roads in Kuala Lumpur are Kuala Lumpur Inner Ring Road, Kuala Lumpur Middle Ring Road 1, and Kuala Lumpur Middle Ring Road 2.
+The main ring roads in Kuala Lumpur are the Kuala Lumpur Inner Ring Road (IRR), Kuala Lumpur Middle Ring Road 1 (MRR1), and Kuala Lumpur Middle Ring Road 2 (MRR2).
 Roads in Kuala Lumpur are usually 3 lanes in each direction, and certain roads such as Jalan Sultan Ismail and Jalan Bukit Bintang are one-way streets.

 Expressways

 Expressways in Kuala Lumpur are tolled roads.
 They serve as an alternative during peak periods at which time some parts of Kuala Lumpur's ring roads become highly congested.
-Kuala Lumpur is well connected by many intracity expressways such as the Ampang–Kuala Lumpur Elevated Highway.
+Kuala Lumpur is well connected by many intracity expressways such as the Ampang–Kuala Lumpur Elevated Highway (AKLEH).
 Moreover, Kuala Lumpur is the home for the world's first SMART Tunnel, which is a unique solution to Kuala Lumpur's long-term traffic problems and floodwater mitigation woes.

 Most expressways in Kuala Lumpur adopt an open toll collection system.
-NKVE is the only closed toll system in Klang Valley.
+NKVE is the only closed toll system in the Klang Valley.
 In the open toll system, the user pays the toll at each toll plaza, while for the closed toll system, the tolls are to be paid at the toll plazas when exiting the expressway.
-Payment options includes cash, stored value card Touch 'n Go or the electronic toll collection system SmartTAG.
+Payment options includes cash, stored value card Touch 'n Go, debit and credit cards, or the electronic toll collection system SmartTAG.

 Access from the city to the surrounding areas is facilitated by a series of expressways that are both integrated and complex.
-From the city centre to the south-western areas, access is provided mainly from Federal Highway which connects the city to Klang and bridging Petaling Jaya, Subang Jaya, Kelana Jaya and Shah Alam.
-New Pantai Expressway provides an alternative route to Subang Jaya, bypassing the morning and evening traffic congestion on the Federal Highway.
-An alternative connection to Shah Alam, Subang Jaya, and Klang is provided by New Klang Valley Expressway which connects with the Sprint Expressway.
+From the city centre to the south-western areas, access is provided mainly by the Federal Highway which connects the city to Klang and bridging Petaling Jaya, Subang Jaya, Kelana Jaya and Shah Alam.
+The New Pantai Expressway (NPE) provides an alternative route to Subang Jaya, bypassing the morning and evening traffic congestion on the Federal Highway.
+An alternative connection to Shah Alam, Subang Jaya, and Klang is provided by the New Klang Valley Expressway (NKVE) which connects with the Sprint Expressway.
 This connects the city centre to Damansara, to the west.
-The New Klang Valley Expressway also provides connections to Sungai Buloh and Kepong and is linked to the northern section of the North–South Expressway, which provides access to northern states like Perak, Penang and Kedah.
-The connection from Damansara in the northwest to Puchong in the south-west of Kuala Lumpur is facilitated by Damansara–Puchong Expressway, which also provides a connection to Putrajaya.
+The NKVE also provides connections to Sungai Buloh and Kepong and is linked to the northern section of the North–South Expressway, which provides access to northern states like Perak, Penang and Kedah.
+The connection from Damansara in the northwest to Puchong in the south-west of Kuala Lumpur is facilitated by Damansara–Puchong Expressway (LDP), which also provides a connection to Putrajaya.